-Under our intellectual property arrangements with HMH, we have an exclusive, subject to certain pre-existing third party rights, and royalty-free license from HMH to use certain HMH courseware developed before October 2011 in China permanently for after-school tutoring services for the primary purpose of teaching the English language to non-native English speaking students.
+Under our intellectual property arrangements with HMH, we have an exclusive and royalty-free license from HMH to use certain HMH courseware developed before October 2011 in China permanently for after-school tutoring services.
 The curricula of Rise Start and Rise On uses HMH courseware along with other self-developed content.
 The arrangements with HMH also entitle us to develop derivative products based on this HMH courseware.